masikol/barapost/README.md

 ## prober

-Version 1.12.h; 2019.10.29 edition;
+Version 1.12.i; 2019.11.02 edition;

 ### DESCRIPTION:

-**prober.py** -- this script is designed for determinating the taxonomic position of nucleotide sequences by sending each of them to NCBI BLAST server and regarding the best hit.
+**prober.py** -- this script is designed for determination the taxonomic position of nucleotide sequences by sending each of them to NCBI BLAST server and regarding the best hit.

 The main goal of this script is to send a probing batch (see `-b` option) of sequences to NCBI BLAST server and discover, what Genbank records can be downloaded and used for building a database on your local machine by "barapost.py".